This blog may contain affiliate links. Read our disclosure policy for more info.

 Being on the coast, Vancouver sees its fair share of sea life.
 But it isn’t always easy to find these guys in the wild (especially in December) – that’s where an aquarium comes in!

-The Vancouver Aquarium has more than 60,000 aquatic creatures including sea lions, dolphins, and whales.
-They have daily shows including the dolphin feeding and an IMAX presentation.
+The Vancouver Aquarium has more than 60,000 aquatic creatures including sea lions, otters, and penguins.
+They have daily shows including the sea lion feeding and an IMAX presentation.

 What I like most about the Vancouver Aquarium is that they are a conservation project.
 It’s actually a non-profit so your entrance fee goes towards a few really neat projects to help protect sea life!